-Cancellation/Refund Policy: A full refund will be issued provided notification is made by email to reunion_registration-g@mtholyoke.edu or phoned into 413-538-2201 by April 30, 2018 at 11:59 pm EST; this applies to entire registration and/or partial cancellation of meals, on-campus housing and/or guest fee.
-Cancellations or changes to your registration that include meals, overnight accommodations on campus, and registration fees are non-refundable after April 30, 2018 at 11:59 pm EST. By this date we have given firm commitments and guarantees to off-campus vendors and other partners in your name that generate nonrefundable expenses to the Alumnae Association.
+Cancellation/Refund Policy: A full refund, less a 3% processing fee, will be issued provided notification is made by email to reunion_registration-g@mtholyoke.edu or by phone to 413-538-2201 by April 29th of the reunion year at 11:59 p.m.
+EST; this applies to entire reunion packages and on-campus housing.
+Cancellations or changes to your registration and/or on-campus housing are non-refundable after April 29, at 11:59 p.m.
+EST. By this date we have given firm commitments and guarantees to off-campus vendors and other partners in your name that generate non-refundable expenses to the Alumnae Association.

-Check-in at Reunion: Check-in hours are generally Thursday 3:00-6:00 p. m., Friday 9:00 a. m.-9:00 p. m., Saturday 10:00 a. m.- 4:00 p. m.
+Check-in at Reunion: Check-in hours are Thursday 3-6 p.m., Friday 9 a.m.-9 p.m. and Saturday 8 a.m.-4 p.m.

-Check-in Location: Classes returning for their 65th, 70th and 75th reunion will register at the Willits-Hallowell Center.
-The 60th class will register in its designated class headquarters.
-All other classes will register in the New York Room on the second floor of Mary E. Woolley Hall.
+Check-in Location: Classes returning for their 65th, 70th and 75th reunion will check-in at the Willits-Hallowell Conference Center.
+The 60th class will check-in in its designated class headquarter dorm.
+All other classes will check-in in the New York Room on the second floor of Mary E. Woolley Hall.

-Registration Wallets: The Association provides all attendees with a wallet containing room keys and an Alumnae OneCard.
+Check-in Packet: The Association provides all attendees with a packet containing room key, an alum OneCard and a name tag.
 The OneCard allows access to all public buildings and residence halls being used over the weekend, so encourage your classmates to explore the campus!